oneconcern/datamon/README.md

 name: the-processor-name
 branch: "develop"
 runtime: "reg.onec.co/flood_ml:develop"
+# hints for where to place the
+nodeSelector:
   # when the job needs to run on with access to a gpu
-gpu: true
+  gpu: "required"
   # if the job can run on the same compute resources as other processors of the same type
-can_colocate: true
+  # the possible values are: host, zone, region
+  antiAffinity: "host"

 # define scaling limits
 concurrency:
   min: 1